 by Andrea Campbell

-The transformative effects of area rugs cannot be overstated.
-Area rugs establish the style and color in a room, add warmth and texture, muffle sounds and help to divide, identify and conquer space.
-Area rugs also feel soothing under tired feet, keep high-traffic areas cleaner and protect fine flooring.
-These ideas and some simple rules of placement will help you to use all of the rug's features.
+Area rugs establish the style and color in a room, add warmth and texture, muffle sounds, and help to divide, identify, and conquer space.
+Area rugs also feel soothing under tired feet, keep high-traffic areas cleaner, and protect fine flooring.
+With all of the qualities, you'll want to start shopping for them immediately.
+But before you begin, be sure to read these ideas and simple rules of placement, so you can buy the right rugs and make the most of them.

 Think about the ultimate function of your area rug.
 Is it a focal point meant to draw attention to a decorative feature, such as a fireplace?
 Will the rug be used to divide spaces or act as an anchor for other furniture?
 For example, a rug put into a seating configuration with two chairs and a table creates a conversation area, whereas a room-size rug can disguise bad flooring or bring furniture elements together, like a dining room table and chairs.